EnergySystemsModellingLab/MUSE_2.0/docs/model_description.md

-            assets, and repeat steps (3)(b)(i)-(iii) again, to see if any asset's objective has deteriorated to the point where it can be replaced, and keep going around this loop until nothing changes between loops -- but there will certainly be cases where this does not converge -- what to do?
+            assets, and repeat steps (3)(b)(i)-(iii) again, to see if any asset's objective has deteriorated to the point where it can be replaced, and keep going around this loop until nothing changes between loops - but there will certainly be cases where this does not converge - what to do?

-        5. Issue 2: Also, commodity prices influence dispatch (and thus objective value), so upstream decisions also impact outcome here.
-We're not worrying about this as it's a deliberate feature of MUSE -- investors are assuming observed prices persist.
+            > **Issue 2:** Also, commodity prices influence dispatch (and thus objective value), so upstream decisions also impact outcome here.
+We're not worrying about this as it's a deliberate feature of MUSE - investors are assuming observed prices persist.

     3. **Agent investment (commodities):** For each commodity demanded,